Blue Plate Building

 The Blue Plate Building, is a building in the Gert Town section of New Orleans, Louisiana, at 1315 S. Norman C. Francis Parkway at the corner of Earhart Boulevard.
 It was listed on the National Register of Historic Places on October 16, 2008.
 Its NRIS reference number is 08000989.

-Built in 1941 in the Streamline Moderne style, it was originally a mayonnaise factory.
-It was designed by architect August Perez Jr in the art moderne style, a close cousin of art deco known for its curving forms, long horizontal lines and "streamlined" appearance.
+Erected in 1941 in the Streamline Moderne style, it was originally a mayonnaise factory.
+It was designed by architect August Perez Jr in the Streamline Moderne style, a close cousin of Art Deco known for its curving forms, long horizontal lines and "streamlined" appearance.

 In 2012 it was redeveloped by HRI Properties into 72 loft-style apartments with a designed leasing preference for artists, and was renamed "Blue Plate Artists Lofts."